Read on to learn What Is R-Value, Why It Matters, and How to Pick the Right One... Plus, pro-tips for building the best four-season sleep system.

 Obviously, those are not the only two factors contributing to how hot or cold you are while sleeping outside.
 Temperature, humidity levels, and the materials of your clothes all contribute as well.
 Yet, R-Value is our best tool to gauge how much insulation you need your sleeping pad to provide for every adventure in every season.

 Here are a few more tips from our product gurus, Spar and Pat, to help you maximize your sleep system all year long.

+Clothes are layers, too.
 Spar suggests thinking big picture.
 “Consider your entire sleep system — sleeping bag, sleeping pad, and what could be worn while sleeping — as a modular system.
-However, you choose to combine base layers, mid-layers, a beanie, and socks, allows you to effectively extend the temperature range (whether that’s a higher or lower temperature) of your sleep system.
+How you choose to combine base layers, mid-layers, a beanie, and socks allows you to effectively extend the temperature range (whether that’s a higher or lower temperature) of your sleep system.

 Why It Matters

 For us, it has been important to wait to publish these ratings until there was a standardized R-Value test measurement that allowed consumers to fairly and accurately compare sleeping pad warmth options within and across brands.
 Historically, NEMO has not published R-Values because we believed there was not enough rigor in the test methodology that informs these very important criteria specific to each customer’s buying decision.

 Working on a committee with other industry partners, NEMO played a leading role in developing the new ASTM test standard that was ratified in Fall 2019.
 With this standard in place and all of our pads tested to this standard, we are now publishing all of our R-Values.